Famous/lesson-carousel-starter-kit/README.md

 Pay attention to how the _dispatch_ object gets passed as an argument to to the HTMLElement component's constructor.
 This is how we _decorate_ our scene graph nodes with visual components.

-## Next steps

-Now that we understand how to put together a basic Famous scene, let's move on to architecting our more-complex carousel app.